 Why is the Old Testament important?

 The Old Testament is the work of about 100-150 different writers.
-Some books are the result of several authors, not just one, and the Old Testament was written over several hundred years.
+Some books result from several authors, not just one, and the Old Testament was written over several hundred years.

 The Old Testament is essential because it conveys the word of the Gospel.
-Paul writes that the good news, that is, the Gospel, was proclaimed to Abraham and that God Himself proclaimed it to him.
+Paul writes that the good news, the Gospel, was proclaimed to Abraham, and God Himself proclaimed it to him.
 It must therefore have been the true Gospel.
 But when did God reveal the Gospel to him?
 His quotes from Genesis show us that Paul is thinking of the covenant God made with Abraham when he addressed the Genesis call to him.

 God did not ask Abraham to promise anything but only to accept by faith what He promised.
-Indeed, what he had to do was not straightforward, because he had to learn to trust God completely and not himself.
-Therefore, Abraham’s call illustrates the Gospel’s essence, namely salvation by faith.
+Indeed, what he had to do was not straightforward because he had to learn to trust God completely, not himself.
+Therefore, Abraham’s call illustrates the Gospel’s essence: salvation by faith.

 Key Verse related to The Old Testament